 - Pull off 1 chicken breast and blend until smooth.
 Adding more broth if you want to thin it out.

-- Serve with a sprinkle of fresh parsley and a drizzle of olive oil.
+- Serve with a sprinkle of fresh parsley and a drizzle of high quality olive oil.